Post Fast: 1 Month Update

 I don’t think the need for less sleep is a direct effect of the fast.
 I see it more as a result of what I experienced during the fast.
 Namely:

 - Eating clean, healthy food.
-When I first switched from a meat-based diet to a vegetarian diet, I noticed my mind becoming cleaner, and also my body becoming less sluggish.
-This change is more apparent now that I’ve switched to a healthy, high raw vegan diet post-fast.
-My body just feels a lot “cleaner” and “lighter” overall.
+When I first switched to a cleaner diet, I noticed my mind becoming cleaner and my body less sluggish.
+This change is more apparent now that I’m switching to an even healthier diet post-fast.
+My body just feels “cleaner” and “lighter” overall.

 - Losing weight & Moving on in life.
 Losing weight has always been one of my goals, and not be able to get the weight off (permanently) despite numerous attempts had created a lot of mental baggage and issues.
 Now that I’ve finally achieved this goal, I really feel like I can do anything.
 I feel like a huge rock had been lifted in my path and I can finally move on to my other goals.
 This has made me extremely excited about what’s up ahead.